EBISPOT/ols4/README.md

 ### Running the frontend locally

 The frontend is a React application in `frontend`.
-TODO instructions!
+See [frontend docs](frontend/README.md) for details on how to run the frontend.

 ## Development: Updating `testcases_expected_output`